-Inflammation in the stomach, or gastritis, can be caused by several factors.
-Helicobacter pylori infection is the main cause of gastritis (H. pylori).
-This bacteria can irritate and inflame the stomach lining by infecting it.
+Inflammation in the Stomach, or gastritis, can occur due to several factors.
+Helicobacter pylori infection is the leading cause of gastritis (H. pylori).
+This bacteria can irritate and inflame the Stomachmach lining by infecting it.
 Regularly using nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen, and naproxen can also irritate the stomach lining and lead to inflammation.
-Excessive alcohol consumption can have a similar effect, as bile flows back into the stomach from the small intestine, a condition known as bile reflux.
+Excessive alcohol consumption can have a similar effect, as bile flows back into Stomachmach from the small intestine, a condition known as bile reflux.
 Rarely the body’s immune system can mistakenly attack the stomach lining, causing autoimmune gastritis.
 Other factors contributing to gastritis include viral infections, radiation therapy, and certain medical conditions such as Crohn’s disease and sarcoidosis.
-While stress does not directly cause gastritis, it can worsen symptoms and increase inflammation in the stomach.
+While stress does not directly cause gastritis, it can worsen symptoms and increase inflammation in Stomachmach.

 How to cure stomach ache after drinking alcohol?

 Stomach pain after drinking alcohol can be a sign of gastritis or other digestive issues, and it’s essential to seek medical attention if the pain is severe or persistent.
 However, there are several steps you can take to alleviate mild to moderate stomach pain after drinking: